 HESA has been working in Malawi since 2016 (January).

-HESA is supporting 25 Catholic Sisters in Malawi to study for degrees and diplomas.
+ASEC is supporting 373 Catholic sisters in Malawi to study for degrees and diplomas through the HESA program.

 HESA Partners of Malawi

-The Scholarship Program has been in Malawi since 2016.
+The Scholarship Program has been active in Malawi since 2016.

-28 women religious in Malawi have been able to attend school because of ASEC's scholarship program.
+47 women religious in Malawi have been able to attend school because of ASEC's Scholarship Program.
 Sisters are studying for their secondary education or two-year diploma.